2026 OMSCS Conference Poster & Demo Session

 Abstract

-Charleston, South Carolina, a city populated with approximately 869,000 people, consists of many different geographical features such as coastal uplands, near-shore islands, marshes, barrier islands and beaches, and riverine watersheds, waterways, and wetland making it a topologically complex region.
-Considering the many busy ports within Charleston, a large contributor to the economy is freight traffic.
-This traffic leads to delays in transportation due to rail effecting the transportation times of South Carolina residents daily with delays averaging 6.5 minutes from 2022-2023.
+Charleston, South Carolina, a city populated with approximately 869,000 people, consists of many different ecosystems such as coastal uplands, near-shore islands, marshes, barrier islands and beaches, and riverine watersheds, waterways, and wetland making it a topologically complex region.
+Considering the coastal location of Charleston, a large contributor to the economy is freight traffic.
+This traffic leads to delays in transportation due to rail and drawbridge blockages, effecting the transportation times of South Carolina residents daily with delays averaging 6.5 minutes from 2022-2023.
+Drawbridge blockages occurred on average 0.5 times a day in both 2022-2023.
 Railroad blockages occurred on average 4.5 times a day in 2023 and 6.7 times a day in 2022.
 These delays impact the quality of life for residents by delaying transportation during emergencies and daily commutes.
-If duration of blockages and likelihood of blockages can be confidently predicted, then delays could be communicated to residents and first responders to better optimize travel plans.
+If these delays can be confidently predicted, then delays could be communicated to residents and first responders to better optimize travel plans.
 Data collection for railroad crossings is currently limited to only 7 pilot sensors.
-Considering the limited data, we will additionally utilize inferential data such as time features, recent blockages, climate, and port traffic data to train a machine learning model.
+Considering the limited data, we will additionally utilize inferential data such as bus delay, climate, and port traffic data to train a machine learning model.
 If predictability can be confidently determined after model validation, potential plans for sensor expansion could be greenlit and predictions will be communicated to residents on dynamic message signs.
 Attendees will learn about real world applications of machine learning models and how they can benefit society.

 Abstract